-3.4 Establ ishes effective relationships with patient/family: 3.4.1 Offers appropriate introduction.
-3.4.2 Secures and develops the patient's interests and 3.4.3 confidence.
-Provides appropriate and timely feedback.
+3.4 Establishes effective relationships with patient/family: 3.4.1 Offers appropriate introduction.
+3.4.2 Secures and develops the patient's interests and confidence.
+3.4.3 Provides appropriate and timely feedback.
 3.4.4 Demonstrates active listening.
 3.4.5 Communications are organized and logical.
 3.5 Establ ishes effective relationships with clinical instructor(s): 3.5.1 Acknowledges feedback received appropriately.
 3.5.2 Asks relevant questions in a timely manner.
 3.5.3 Gives appropriate and timely feedback to supervisor.
-3.6 Establ ishes and maintains effective relationships with other ers of the healthcare team: 3.6.1 Discusses patient's status in a clear and concise manner. - 3.6.2 Reports accurate and pertinent information.
-0 3.6.3 Recognizes the responsibilities of each member of the healthcare team.
+3.6 Establishes and maintains effective relationships with other members of the healthcare team: 3.6.1 Discusses patient's status in a clear and concise manner.
+3.6.2 Reports accurate and pertinent information. - 3.6.3 Recognizes the responsibilities of each member of the healthcare team.
 3.7 Mainta the fac ains documentation in accordance with policies of ility.
-7 3.7.1 Writes in an organized, logical, and concise manner.
+3.7.1 Writes in an organized, logical, and concise manner.
 3.7.2 Writes legibly using correct spelling and grammar.
-3.7.3 Uses appropriate medical terminology and abbreviations. - 3.8 Billing timely information is complete and submitted in a manner.
-270 Comm anta (C notion III).
+3.7.3 Uses appropriate medical terminology and abbreviations.
+3.8 Billing timely g information is complete and submitted in a manner.
+Comm ents (Se ection III):